GuilinDev/Notes/SkillsBeyondCoding/SeniorEngineersSoftSkills.md

-## An incomplete list of skills senior engineers need, beyond coding
+## An incomplete list of skills senior+ engineers need, beyond coding

 ### 1. How to run a meeting, and no, being the person who talks the most in the meeting is not the same thing as running it